tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Routing.md

 Both `Endpoint`  and  `RouteEndpoint` classes provide a lot of information about application end-points.

-The [Endpoint.Metadata](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.endpoint.metadata) is a [EndpointMetadataCollection](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.endpointmetadatacollection) instance.
+The [Endpoint.Metadata](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.endpoint.metadata) property is a [EndpointMetadataCollection](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.endpointmetadatacollection) instance.

 `EndpointMetadataCollection` is a `IReadOnlyList<object>` implementor, that is it is a read only list of `object` instances.

-Each `object` in the `EndpointMetadataCollection` is an instance of some class with a specific meaning for Asp.Net Core.
+Each `object` in the `EndpointMetadataCollection` is an instance of some class with a specific meaning to Asp.Net Core.

-There may be `metadata` classes, such as [RouteNameMetadata](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.routing.routenamemetadata), [HttpMethodMetadata](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.routing.httpmethodmetadata).
+In that collection there may be `metadata` classes, such as [RouteNameMetadata](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.routing.routenamemetadata), [HttpMethodMetadata](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.routing.httpmethodmetadata).

 Other classes that can be found in that `metadata` collection are